lbelzile/math80667a/docs/01-introduction.md

 ::: { .example name="Spratt-Archer barley in Ireland"}
-Example 1.9 in @Cox:1958 mentions recollections of ``Student'' on Spratt-Archer barley, a new variety of barley that performed well in experiments and which the Irish Department of Agriculture encouraged to have introduced elsewhere.
+Example 1.9 in @Cox:1958 mentions recollections of "Student"^[William Sealy Gosset] on Spratt-Archer barley, a new variety of barley that performed well in experiments and whose culture the Irish Department of Agriculture encouraged.
 Fuelled by a district skepticism with the new variety, the Department ran an experiment comparing the yield of the Spratt-Archer barley with that of the native race.
 Their findings surprised the experimenters: the native barley grew more quickly and was more resistant to weeds, leading to higher yields.
-It was concluded that the initial experiments were misleading because Spratt-Archer barley was experimented in well-farmed areas.
+It was concluded that the initial experiments were misleading because Spratt-Archer barley had been experimented in well-farmed areas, exempt of nuisance.
 :::

 ### Simplicity